-This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased or controlled by Kansas State University.
-The data covers a 12-month period,- Jan.
+This report provides statistics for the previous three years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned, leased, or controlled by Kansas State University.
+The data covers a 12-month period - Jan.
 1 through Dec.
 31 - for each year listed.
-The K-State Clery Act Compliance Manager prepares this report in cooperation with K-State's Housing and Dining Services; the K-State Center for Advocacy, Response, and Education, (CARE); Center for Student Involvement; K-State's nonacademic judicial programs; and local law enforcement agencies.
+The K-State Clery Act Compliance Manager prepares this report in cooperation with K-State's Housing and Dining Services; the K-State Center for Advocacy, Response, and Education (CARE); The Office of Institutional Equity; Center for Student Involvement; K-State's nonacademic judicial programs; representatives from each campus and local law enforcement agencies.

-Information about select crimes is collected from the K-State Police Department, the Riley County Police Department, and from any campus or community member who may elect to file a confidential and anonymous crime or suspicious activity report through the K-State Police Department's Silent Witness program, online at k-state.edu/police/silent.
-This report does not include privileged counseling or medical information from University Counseling Services or Lafene Health Center.
+Information about select crimes is collected from the K-State Police Department; local, county, and state law enforcement agencies; and from any campus or community member who may elect to file a confidential and anonymous crime or suspicious activity report through the K-State Police Department's Silent Witness program, online at k-state.edu/police/safety-services/silent.
+This report does not include privileged counseling or medical information from Lafene Counseling and Psychological Services, or CAPS, or Lafene Health Center.